Explore this course:

 This course is also great preparation for a PhD and a career in chemistry research.
 It’s led by the experts behind the Polymer Centre – the UK's largest polymer research network within a single institution, made up of 48 research groups at the University of Sheffield, which has fostered many collaborations with businesses.

-MSc Polymers for Advanced Technologies
+PhD student, Stephenson Institute for Renewable Energy, MSc Polymers for Advanced Technologies

 A good honours degree or relevant experience in chemistry, chemical physics, chemical engineering, materials or a related subject.